uzh-rpg/rpg_trajectory_evaluation/README.md

 The tables can be readily used in `Latex` files.

-Several example plots comparing the performance of different algorithms are
+Several example plots (from `analyze_trajectories_config/euroc_vislam_mono.yaml`) comparing the performance of different algorithms are

 ![overall_top_traj_v203](./doc/V203_trajectory_top.png)
 ![overall_rel_err_v203](./doc/V203_translation_error.png)